Community Floodplain Solutions (CFS)

 A New Approach

-Reach-scale plans were developed to document baseline conditions and identify actions to advance fish, farm and flood interests in four priority river reaches.
+Reach-scale plans were developed to document baseline conditions and identify actions to advance farm, fish and flood interests in four priority river reaches.
 Building upon the recommendations of the Lower Skykomish Reach Scale Plan, the county and partners are piloting a new approach for integrated floodplain management along the Lower Skykomish River.

 Working with Lower Skykomish River landowners, Snohomish County Surface Water Management (SWM) and Sustainable Lands Strategy partners have developed an innovative new program called Community Floodplain Solutions (CFS).
 The goal of CFS is to keep local farms viable, reduce flood impacts for residents, and restore habitat for threatened salmon.
 To learn more about specific actions in Sky Valley, visit the CFS - Sky Valley project web page.